Is arthritis pain affecting your cat’s quality of life?

-Recognise the symptoms of arthritis
+Recognize the signs of arthritis

 Many cat owners aren't aware that arthritis pain could be a problem in their cat.
-The symptoms can be quite subtle at first and may be caused by other factors such as diet or environment.
+The signs can be quite subtle at first and may be caused by other factors such as diet or environment.
 If you haven’t already talked to your vet and had the condition diagnosed, here are the things you should be looking out for:

 • Trouble walking or running